lowfront/next-auth-firestore-adapter-example/README.md

 6. Run `npm run dev`

 Now use your firebase data in the client, or even if the firebaseConfig is exposed, the data in the next-auth is protected private.
+If an commented rule is added, customToken issued after sign out is not available.